 - A crock can be used to hold frequently needed utensils and set on the counter for easy access (wooden spoons, spatulas, soup ladles, etc.).
 Also helps keep the large utensils drawer better sorted since less is packed inside (dividers or shallow baskets come in handy here).
 Can also hang a wall basket to stash lightweight larger items.

 - Spices can take up a lot of precious space–get them off the shelf and up on the wall.
-Mount a spice rack inside the pantry on a wall or hang a narrow basket shelf inside the door (not over the stove, heat degrades the quality of stored herbs and spices).
+Mount a spice rack or crate on an inside pantry wall or hang a narrow basket shelf inside the door (not over the stove, heat degrades the quality of stored herbs and spices).
+I use small canning jars (5.6 oz) and organize them in wire racks hung on the walls inside the pantry.
+Best system I’ve had yet!

 - A well stocked and sorted pantry will save time, money and effort.
-See Beginner Guide to Pantry Pride for helpful information.
 Fabric totes, plastic bins, big glass jars can be used as containers.
-Also see Martha Stewart’s list of How To Stock Home Essentials.

 - Consider stashing measuring cups right in the bins along with the sugar, flour, etc. If you have big bins, consider sticking the sifter right in with the flour too.
 Great trick and no more digging for lost measuring cups!